Chandannagar subdivision

 Chandannagore subdivision is an administrative subdivision of the Hooghly district in the state of West Bengal, India.

 Overview

-A major portion of Chandannagore subdivision is part of the Hooghly-Damodar Plain, the agriculturally rich alluvial plains lying between the Hooghly and the Damodar.
+A major portion of Chandannagore subdivision is part of the Hooghly-Damodar Plain, the agriculturally rich alluvial plains lying between the two rivers.
 The narrow strip of land along the Hooghly is part of the Hooghly Flats.
 The entire area is a part of the Gangetic Delta.
 The Hooghly is a tidal river and has a high west bank.
 The Portuguese, the Dutch, the French, the Danes and the British dominated industry, trade and commerce in this area for more than two centuries, and as a result the Hooghly Flats is highly industrialised.

 Subdivisions

 The Hooghly district is divided into the following administrative subdivisions:

 Administrative units

 Chandannagore subdivision has 5 police stations, 3 community development blocks, 3 panchayat samitis, 41 gram panchayats, 352 mouzas, 339 inhabited villages, 1 municipal corporation, 3 municipalities and 7 census towns.
 The single municipal corporation is Chandernagore Municipal Corporation.
 The municipalities are Tarakeswar Municipality, Bhadreswar Municipality and Champdany Municipality.
 The census towns are: Bargachhia, Balarambati, Singur, Nasibpur, Jagatnagar, Baruipara and Borai.
 The subdivision has its headquarters at Chandannagar.